A Relaxed Lagrange Multiplier Approach for Phase Field Models: Numerical results

 \textbf{Example 2.} In this example, we perform the energy stability tests and investigate the impact of different $\alpha$ on the numerical results.
-Taking the Cahn-Hilliard equation as an example, we consider the domain $\Omega=[0,2\pi]^{2}$, and use the same initial condition as the CH case in $\eqref{AC_ex1_init}$.
+Taking the Cahn-Hilliard equation as an example, we consider the domain $\Omega=[0,2\pi]^{2}$, and use the same initial condition as the \textbf{Example 1}.
 We set the model parameters $\epsilon=0.08$ and $\lambda=1$ and numerical parameters $s=4$.
-In Fig. \ref{Fig2.sub.1}, we set $\alpha=10^{-3}$ and plot the time evolution of the energy functional for the different time step sizes $\Delta t=2\times 10^{-2}$, $1\times 10^{-2}$, $1\times 10^{-3}$.
-We observe that all energy curves show the monotonic decay for all time steps, confirming the unconditional energy stability of the CSAV scheme.
-In Fig. \ref{Fig2.sub.2}, we set $\Delta t=1\times 10^{-2}$ and plot the time evolution of the energy functional $E_{CM}-\frac{1}{\alpha}$ for different values of $\alpha$: $\alpha=1$ and $1\times 10^{-3}$.
+In Fig. \ref{Fig2.sub.1}, we set $\alpha=10^{-3}$ and plot the time evolution of the energy functional for the different time step sizes ${\tau}=2\times 10^{-2}$, $1\times 10^{-2}$, $1\times 10^{-3}$.
+We observe that all energy curves decay monotonically for all time steps, confirming the unconditional energy stability of the RLM scheme.
+In Fig. \ref{Fig2.sub.2}, we set ${\tau}=1\times 10^{-2}$ and plot the time evolution of the energy functional { $E_{RM}-\frac{r-1}{\alpha}$} for different values of $\alpha$: $\alpha=1$ and $1\times 10^{-3}$.
 We observe that the value of $\alpha$ does not affect energy dissipation, and as $\alpha$ decreases, the system's energy approaches the accurate energy.
-In Fig. \ref{Fig3.sub.1}, we show the evolution of $r_{n}$ for different $\alpha$, $\alpha=1$, $1\times 10^{-3}$.
+In Fig. \ref{Fig3.sub.1}, we show the evolution of $r^{n}$ for different $\alpha$, $\alpha=1$, $1\times 10^{-3}$.
 In Figure \ref{Fig3.sub.2}, we illustrate the evolution of $\phi$ over time.
 As time evolves, the fluid within smaller bubbles dissolves into the surrounding fluid and diffuses towards larger bubbles, causing them to grow.
 This observation agrees with the phenomenon of Ostwald ripening in an open system.
-The accurate simulation demonstrates the effectiveness of our CSAV approach.
+The accurate simulation demonstrates the effectiveness of our RLM approach.